John Dunkley: Career

-Later life and work
+Later life

 While continuing to ply his trade as a barber, Dunkley maintained his artistic pursuits.
 Active for little more than a decade before his early death, his output as a painter was small.
 Less than 50 paintings are known, but they reveal a unique and compelling aesthetic.
 There is no clearly discernible development in Dunkley's work.
 Anticipating impending fame, the artist kept his paintings and persisted in refining, even overworking, them.

 Most of the paintings are imagined, surrealistic landscapes replete with hidden symbolism.
 The surfaces are delicate and tapestry-like.
 Fantastic vegetation, trees and shrubs with overblown flowers, are contrasted with bare truncated branches, in a way that encourages the viewer's understanding of them as phallic symbols.
 A preoccupation with the link between eroticism and death, the Freudian Eros/Thantos concept, is also in evidence.
 Small mammals, crabs, birds and often spiders with their complex webs, inhabit the gloomy woods.
 Human figures are rare, though human presence is implied by an occasional house painted in the distance or at the edge of a wood.
 Dunkley's most persistent motif is the pathway or road, which sometimes pushes through the vegetation to suggest great depth.
 In "Back to Nature" (circa 1939), the path, impressed with footprints, bifurcates to encircle a heart-shaped grave.

 A distinct group of less claustrophobic paintings are thought to be his last.
 In "Lonely Road", "Springboard", "Woman Feeding Fish" and "Footbridge", the typically dense vegetation gives way to more expansive vistas and clearer skies.
 The backgrounds are white rather than grey.
 Far fewer elements populate the landscape.
 In some, the black outlines of sparse vegetation are silhouetted against the sky.
 Though less confined, the works are still disquieting.
 Surreal touches, such as the isolated platform in "Springboard", leaves pushing up through the cracks in "Feeding the Fishes" and the unstable support in "Footbridge" contribute to the sense of unease.